 A visit to this museum ranks as one of the top fun things to do in Denver, Colorado, because it makes learning about the different branches of science fun and memorable.

 The Gates Planetarium is one of the main highlights of this Denver attraction.
 Like the Dorrance Planetarium in Phoenix, Arizona, this theater features shows about science, nature, and everything in between.

 Before you go, do not forget to drop by at the Museum Shop for some keepsakes of your visit to the Denver Museum of Nature & Science.

 1. A Day Trip To Rocky Mountain National Park

 Recommended by Claudia from My Adventures Across The World

 Denver is a great starting point to visit Rocky Mountain National Parks, one of the most beautiful national parks in the United States.

-This was founded on August 1, 1876, and is home to incredible wildlife (you may be able to spot elks, bighorn sheep, mule deer, and even bears if you are truly lucky); stunning landscapes with mountain peaks, forest as well as tundra, and beautiful alpine lakes; and quite importantly there are many good hiking trails of various difficulty level, such as the Sky Pond Trail, the Fern Lake Trail (one of the most challenging ones in the park), and the Cub Lake Trail.
+This was founded on August 1, 1876, and is home to incredible wildlife (you may be able to spot elks, bighorn sheep, mule deer, and even bears if you are fortunate); stunning landscapes with mountain peaks, forest as well as tundra, and beautiful alpine lakes; and quite importantly there are many good hiking trails of various difficulty level, such as the Sky Pond Trail, the Fern Lake Trail (one of the most challenging ones in the park), and the Cub Lake Trail.

-Rocky Mountain National Park is quite vast and you’d be better off spending at least a couple of days there to fully appreciate all that it has to offer, but if you are tight on time you may as well go there on a day trip – it’s the perfect place for a road trip.
+Rocky Mountain National Park is quite vast, and you’d be better off spending at least a couple of days there to fully appreciate all that it has to offer, but if you are tight on time, you may as well go there on a day trip – it’s the perfect place for a road trip.